ismartcoding/plain-app/README.md

 Grant Chrome Notification Permission on Windows/Mac/Linux Go to Settings > System > Notifications & actions and make sure the Notifications option is toggled on for Chrome.

+### Context menu isn't working on web page.
+What should I do?

+If you're experiencing issues with the context menu, try opening the page in an Incognito window.
+Some Chrome extensions, such as the "Allow Right Click" extension, may interfere with the functionality.
+Disabling or removing such extensions might resolve the problem.

 ### I don't believe this app.